 Christian, based in the Düsseldorf office, is partner and head of the German Intellectual Property Group as well as co-head of the International Intellectual Property Group.

-Christian's excellent reputation makes him an ideal choice for leading global pharmaceutical companies.
-He is experienced in all areas of intellectual property (IP), but focuses on international patent litigation and particularly in the pharmaceutical area.
-Throughout his career, Christian has led and coordinated a number of actions on pharmaceuticals such as rofecoxib, trastuzumab, alpha-interferon, oxaliplatin, rituximab, quetiapin and budesonide.
-But he also successfully represents mid-cap companies including a German railway company for which he achieved, after three instances, the breakthrough decision of the Federal Supreme Court 'Laufkranz' in 2006.
+Christian’s excellent reputation makes him an ideal choice for leading global technology companies.
+He is experienced in all areas of intellectual property (IP), but focuses on international patent litigation of all technical areas.
+Throughout his career, Christian has led and coordinated a number of multinational proceedings for clients such as Caterpillar, Electrolux, Ericsson, GlaxoSmithKline and Honeywell.
+He also successfully represents mid-cap companies including a German railway company for which he achieved, after three instances, the breakthrough decision of the Federal Supreme Court “Laufkranz” in 2006.